 Risk Analysis

-The following table outlines key risks associated with Texas Instruments Incorporated (TXN) and GLOBALFOUNDRIES Inc. (GFS).
+The table below outlines the various risks associated with Texas Instruments Incorporated (TXN) and GLOBALFOUNDRIES Inc. (GFS).

 | Metric | TXN | GFS |